 Another liquidity metric calculated by Moody's is the five-year dollar change in cash balance as a percentage of operating revenues.
 The five-year look provides insight into the structural balance over a full economic cycle.
 The multi-year trend focuses on financial flexibility and the ability to weather unexpected variances or contingencies.
 The 'Aaa' target is greater than 25%.
 In other words, to score triple-A in this category, the County's cash balance as a percentage of operating revenues would need to grow substantially - over 25% - across a five year period.
-Of the 114 counties nationwide that Moody's currently rates 'Aaa,' only 16 counties achieved 'Aaa' in this metric, according to the most recent data published by Moody's.
-On a pure quantitative scoring basis, the County rates 'Aa' in this category, a notch higher than in the previous year due to an increase in cash balance by the end of fiscal year 2018.
-Additionally, as the chart below indicates, the County continues to exceed both the peer median and the 'Aaa' county median.
+Of the 118 counties nationwide that Moody's currently rates 'Aaa', only 14 counties achieved 'Aaa' in this metric, according to the most recent data published by Moody's.
+On a pure quantitative scoring basis, the County rates 'Aa' in this category, Additionally, as the chart below indicates, the County continues to exceed both the peer median and the 'Aaa' county median.